 - Alveoplasty (surgical improvement of the shape and condition of the alveolar process)

 - Dental ridge reconstruction

 - Removing the torus palatinus (a bony growth on the roof of the mouth)

 - Dental services related to other non-covered services

-Note: Some Medicare Advantage (MA) plans may cover and pay for routine dental services as an added benefit.
+Note: Under Medicare Part C, some Medicare Advantage (MA) plans may cover and pay for routine and other dental services as an added benefit.
 Patients can check with their MA plan to find out what dental services it covers.
 Note: Some states may cover and pay for routine and other dental services for people dually eligible for Medicare and Medicaid.
 Patients can check with their state Medicaid agency to determine what dental services are covered.

 - What Are Inextricably Linked Dental Services?

 Some dental services are so integral to other medically necessary services that the clinical success of the service is dependent upon or inextricably linked to the dental services.
 We provide some examples above of situations where there would be an inextricable link between dental services and other Medicare-covered services.